edgd1er/ntopng-docker/README.md

 simple container to analyze network traffic based on https://github.com/Laisky/ntopng-docker for amd64 and arm.

-* use debian buster-slim image to have small base image
+* use debian bullseye-slim image to have small base image
 * two tags: dev-latest for latest nightly (armhf, adm64), stable-latest for latest stable (amd64)
-* as of 2021/04/21, ntop version is v.4.2 for stable, 4.3 for nightly.
+* as of 2022/03/05, ntop version is v.5.2 for stable, 5.3 for nightly.
 * For the moment, no stable armhf version is available.

 Docker tags: